Suggested activities to help stop a child chewing on their clothes or other items

 You could include chewy items into your child’s lunch box or for them to use at times when they are needing to calm down.
 Foods could include:

 It has been suggested that the sensory input from heavy work activities is calming and organising.
-We discuss heavy work further in this post.
+I discuss heavy work further in this article.
 Including some of these activities into your child’s or your own day may help them to remain calmer throughout the day and hopefully reduce the need to self soothe by using their mouths.

-If your child is really sucking or chewing everyday items all of the time, they may find a chew toy helpful.
+If your child is really sucking or chewing everyday items all of the time, they may find a sensory chew toy helpful.
 There are many different chew toys available.
-Some look like everyday items such as a necklace or a bracelet.
+Some look like everyday items, such as a necklace or a bracelet.
 Others are more obvious.
-When choosing a chew toy it is helpful to consider firstly how hard your child chews and also where in their mouth they like to chew.
+When choosing a sensory chew toy it is helpful to consider firstly how hard your child chews and also where in their mouth they like to chew.
 I explore this further in my post Tips for Choosing Sensory Chew Toys.

-If you have found this post helpful join our mailing list or follow us on twitter or facebook be the first to know when we release new articles.
+If you have found this post helpful join our mailing list or follow GriffinOT on twitter or facebook to be the first to know when we release new articles.
 And don’t forget to share the article using the buttons below if you think someone else might find it helpful.